bsinou/go-proto3-training/docs/GoResources.md

 #### Visual Code IDE

 To insure Visual Code IDE is up to date, restart the workstation, and start the IDE.
-You should accept "All Plugin" installation and also recpompile suggested plugins
+You should accept "All Plugin" installation and also recompile suggested plugins

 #### Protobuf

 Protobuf is installed in the bin subfolder of the `/usr/local/go` folder, it must thus be reinstalled after update

 ## Baby steps